JonKPowers/horses/readme.md

 ##TL;DR

 Running `main.py` will process files in the `data` subdirectory and store them in various tables in a mySQL database.
-It will then pull information from the database about how long it took horses to complete a [________] race and what the temperature was for each of those races.
-It will then generate a colorful plot of the final times against the temperature of the race along with a black line showing the mean race time for each of the temperatures.
+It will then pull information from the database about how long it took horses to complete races of various lengths and what the temperature was for each of those races.
+It will then generate a plots for each race length showing the final times against  the temperature of the race as well as line showing the mean race times at each temperature.
 A few outliers and bonkers-looking values (such as final race times of 0 seconds and temperatures about 130 degrees) are taken out of the data.
-The program will output [___________________], which will be located in the base directory.
+The output plots will be placed in an image file called [_____________], which will be located in the program's root directory.

 ## Setup requirements.

+In addition to cloning this repo to your local machine, you'll need to download the zipped data file [here](http://www.JonKPowers/horse_data.zip) and extract it into a data subdirectory at `/path_to_repo/data/`.
+The repo's root directory should contain files like `main.py` and `database_functions.py`, and the `data` directory should contain 8000-9000 files, mostly having a `.1` extension.

-To run `main.py` and its related scripts, your enviroment must have the following packages installed and available (most current versions should work fine):
+To run `main.py` and its related scripts, your environment must have the following packages installed and available (most current versions should work fine):
 * PyMySQL
 * numpy
 * pandas
 * matplotlib
 * python-dateutil

-In addition, the database functions expect to find a mySQL server listening on localhost.
+Finally, the database functions expect to find a mySQL server listening on `localhost`.
 It will need to be configured with a user whose username is `codelou` and whose password is `ABCabc123!` If needed, a different username and password can be used by editing both of the following:
 * `DbHandler.__init__()` in `db_functions.py`: `username` and `password` arguments